spearwolf/custom_event/README.md

                           |_____|                     |___|
 ```

-*custom_event.js* is yet another event-driven mirco-framework
+*custom_event.js* is yet another event-driven micro-framework
 based on the publish-subscribe messaging pattern.

 ### Publish & Subscribe

-Subscribers will receive all events published to a topic:
+Subscribers will receive all messages published to a topic:

 ```javascript
 _e.on('hello', function(name) { console.log('hello', name); })
 ```

-Publishing an event is easy:
+Publishing messages is super-simple:

 ```javascript
 _e.emit('hello', 'world')
 ```

-Topics are organized in a tree-based hierarchy using a '/' as path separator.
+Topics are organized in a tree-like hierarchy using a '/' as path separator.

 ```javascript
 _e.on('/foo/bar/plah', function() { /* ... */ })